PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Six1.md

 The view was spectacular, an image she would never forget: the variety of people, clothes, fully ladened trestle bench stalls.
 The crowd bobbed, a sea of heads.
 She traced the sound of the banging: a large circular brick building in the center of the market, thick smoke plumed from it's chimneys.
 They walked towards it.

 At the blacksmith's entrance The Tailor did not break stride to pass under the doorway.
 Instead, he squatted mid-stride, and Tom cricked her neck sideways to fit under.
 Inside, The Tailor stopped; flinching from the heat.
-For a moment Tom thought it might burn her lips.
+For a moment Tom thought her lips might burn.

 In front of them stood three men around an anvil.
 One banged a glowing strip of metal, sparks flying with every ring of the hammer.
 The other two focused soley on the pliers they held.
 None of them looked towards Tom and The Tailor, or even noticed them.